How Online Exams Work: How to Be Successful in Online Test Taking

 There's nothing more discouraging than turning your computer on to take a pre-scheduled test and discovering your equipment is not working or you have an access problem.
 As well as you are able, check out your computer ahead of the test.
 Make sure it's working and that your Wi-Fi connection is available.

-Give yourself time to get another computer or travel to an alternative Wi-Fi access point if needs be.
+Give yourself time to get another computer or travel to an alternative Wi-Fi access point if need be.
 It's also a good idea to open two different browsers, one to take the test in, and another to look up information (if you're allowed to do so).
 That way, you won't run the risk of inadvertently closing your exam and possibly losing results.

 Find a good spot to take the test

 Make sure you've turned off all distractions -- TV, phone, social media, and all notifications.
-Get the kids and pets settled ahead of time or find someone to take care of them so that you can proceed undistracted.
+Get the kids and pets settled ahead of time, or find someone to take care of them so that you can proceed undistracted.
 Gather all the things you will need, including books, notebooks, pens or pencils to work out mathematical problems or to jot notes.

 Make sure you understand the test guidelines